jonifreeman/ajatusasana.fi/en/products.markdown

 way.
 The emphasis is on learning to listen to what your unique and valuable body needs.
 The workshop is suited for anyone regardless of age, shape or size of personality/body.
-Each workshop includes also a breathing exercise in the beginning and a deep relaxation or meditation at the end.
+Each workshop includes also a breathing exercise in the beginning, and a deep relaxation or meditation at the end.
 The idea is to practice each asana at home in between the workshops.
 I will provide you with material that will support your independent practice.
 This way you will get some extra